 The principal difference between a foundation and a corporation is that a foundation has neither members nor shareholders, nor a capital divided into shares.
 The board of a foundation, which manages its affairs, is therefore not subject to the overall control of shareholders or members.
-The initial management board is appointed at the moment of incorporation.
+The initial management board is appointed by the founder at the moment of incorporation in accordance with the articles of association.
 Thereafter, vacancies are filled at the sole discretion of the management board in office or by another person or body especially nominated for that purpose.

-A foundation is established by notarial deed executed before a civil law notary in Suriname.
-The articles of incorporation of a foundation must include the name of the foundation, including the word ‘foundation’ or a translation thereof, its purpose, the first management board and the manner how managing directors are appointed and dismissed, the seat of the foundation and the designation of the balance after liquidation in the event of dissolution of the foundation or the manner in which the designation shall be determined.
+A foundation is established by notarial deed executed before a civil law notary in Suriname on behalf of its founder(s).
+The articles of incorporation of a foundation must include the name of the foundation, including the word ‘foundation’ or a translation thereof, its purpose, the first management board and the manner in which managing directors are appointed and dismissed, the seat of the foundation and the designation of the balance of its assets after liquidation in the event of dissolution of the foundation and the manner in which the designation of such assets shall be determined.

 Unlike a limited liability company, a foundation has no capital per se, since it has no shares or shareholders.
 The founder of a foundation can contribute to the foundation the initial assets at the time of establishment of the foundation or on any date afterwards.

 A management board, consisting of one or more managing directors, manages a foundation.
 The powers of the management board are set out in the articles of association of the foundation.
-A foundation may also have a supervisory board which supervises the board in accordance with the articles of association and managing directors reporting to the Board.
+A foundation may also have a supervisory board which supervises the board in accordance with the articles of association.
 The founder of a foundation and members of the management board and the supervisory board cannot participate in the assets and/or profits of a foundation.